Key Takeaways

 What is Amazon CPC, and how is it calculated?

 Amazon CPC (cost per click) is the amount you pay each time a shopper clicks your sponsored ad.
-It is determined by a second-price auction that the winning bidder pays $0.01 more than the next highest bid, not their maximum bid.
+It is determined by a second-price auction where the winning bidder pays $0.01 more than the next highest bid, not their maximum bid.
 Ad relevance and listing quality influence delivery alongside bid level, meaning a well-structured campaign with a relevant listing can win placements against higher bids from less relevant competitors.

 What is a good ACoS on Amazon?